Satisfactory Academic Progress (SAP)

 - If the student is not making SAP, he or she will be notified of a one-semester Financial Aid Warning.
 During the warning semester, the student must have a cumulative pace of at least

-66% and complete the semester with a cumulative GPA of 3.0 or higher.
-If these requirements
+67% and complete the semester with a cumulative GPA of 3.00 or higher on a 4.00 GPA

-a 3.0 cumulative GPA) are met at the end of a subsequent semester.
+3.00 or higher cumulative GPA on a 4.00 GPA scale) are met at the end of a subsequent

-probationary semester or meet other academic standards set by the Director of Financial
+end of the probationary semester or meet other academic standards set by the Director

 - If a student receiving financial aid withdraws after the term begins, the student